 All service-based restricted shares granted prior to February 23, 2011 vest ratably on the first through fifth anniversaries of the grant date.
-The service-based restricted shares granted on or after February 23, 2011 through December 31, 2011 vest ratably on the grant date and the first through fourth anniversaries of the grant date.
-The service-based restricted shares that were granted on March 2, 2012 vest on March 2, 2013.
+The service-based restricted shares granted on or after February 23, 2011 vest ratably on the grant date and the first through fourth anniversaries of the grant date except for the service-based restricted shares granted on March 2, 2012 which vest fully on the first anniversary of the grant date.